Analysis - Egypt relies on Gulf aid for economy: Then what?

 The army-backed government, well aware that IMF conditions could cause a huge popular backlash before elections, has avoided austerity measures.

-In a country where protests have forced out two presidents in three years and sent the economy into a tailspin, the interim leaders, appointed after Mursi's ouster, have internalised this risk.
+In a country where protests have forced out two presidents in three years and sent the economy into a tailspin, the interim leaders, appointed after Mursi's ouster, have internalized this risk.

 "The government is faced with a big challenge, especially as it faces coming elections within months," Samy said.